junxit/us-congress-bills-111/metadata.md

 - 2009-02-13 — Introduced in House
 - 2009-02-13 — Introduced in House
 - 2009-02-13 — Referred to the House Committee on House Administration.
+- 2009-03-31 — Considered under suspension of the rules. (consideration: CR H4188)
+- 2009-03-31 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+54.
+- 2009-03-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-03-31 — Mr. Brady (PA) moved to suspend the rules and agree to the resolution.
+- 2009-03-31 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H4188)
+- 2009-03-31 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H4188)